2016 World's Strongest Man: Event 2: Circus Barbell Press

 The second event was a test of overhead pressing power.
 The nine athletes had to press a 163 kg circus barbell for reps in 75 seconds.
-Konstantine Janashia and Martins Licis stole the show early, with the Georgian Bull getting seven reps to Licis' six.
+Janashia and Licis stole the show early, with the Georgian Bull getting seven reps to Licis' six.
 The next pairing featured Kieliszkowski and Shaw.
-The Polish rookie struggled with the wobbly bar and got five reps, while Shaw was only able to tie Janashia's mark.
+The Polish rookie struggled with the wobbly bar and got five reps, while Shaw was only able to tie Janashia's mark of seven.
 That proved crucial, as Bjornsson and Hall attacked the bar and both got eight repetitions, thus tying for the win.
-This meant that the man from Georgia lead after two events with 16.5 points, while Shaw and Bjornsson were tied on 15.5.
-Kieliszkowski was 4th with 15 points.
+This meant that the man from Georgia led after two events with 16.5 points, while Shaw and Bjornsson were tied for second with 15.5.
+Kieliszkowski was in 4th with 15 points.